Alexandra Cousteau was born into a legacy of exploration and ocean advocacy.

 While Alexandra continues to find inspiration in her family legacy, she has since become a globally recognized advocate on ocean issues in her own right.
-She las led countless expeditions to better understand the issues facing our oceans and explore our connection to freshwater resources that are so critical to the health and prosperity of human communities.
+She has led countless expeditions to better understand the issues facing our oceans and explore our connection to freshwater resources that are so critical to the health and prosperity of human communities.
 In the search for a deeper understanding of the issues that face us today (and perhaps a bit of excitement), she continues to push the boundaries of discovery, adventure, and global problem solving.
 In the process, she has walked for water with women in Africa, rescued Humpback whales from entanglements, climbed mountains and explored glaciers, guarded Leatherback turtles laying their eggs from poachers and even been rescued from a 15-foot Tiger shark by a pod of dolphins.

-Over the decades she has spent working for the protection of our water planet, Alexandra has mastered the remarkable storytelling tradition handed down to her and has the unique ability to inspire audiences on the weighty issues of policy, politics and action.
 She has met with heads of state, industry leaders, fisher communities, and NGOs around the world to find solutions to pressing ocean issues.
 She pioneered the idea of telling real time stories from her expeditions on social media when Facebook and Twitter were still in their infancy.
 In 2010, her 5-month expedition around North America was National Geographic’s first ever “interactive expedition”.
 By coupling traditional media tours and film with social media platforms, she has helped ocean conservation programs engage record audiences for action.
 She has been named a National Geographic Emerging Explorer, a Young Global Leader by the World Economic Forum, and has also received an honorary doctorate from Georgetown University, her alma mater.

 Deeply saddened by the state of the oceans and the increasingly dire predictions for what would be left for her children to explore in 2050, Alexandra started developing the OCEANS 2050 initiative in October 2018.
 This initiative is a global program of ocean afforestation – restoring lost coastal habitats by designing, seeding and managing marine forests that provide habitat for marine life, reverse acidification and hypoxia, enhance coastal climate resilience and sequester CO2.
 This restoration mission in turn supports tourism and fishing jobs, helps mitigate climate change, creates wealth and meaningful jobs and provides food security for the planet’s growing population.